darkodraskovic/mainflux/readers/dbreader/README.md

 }
 ```

 You can leave out the interval setting.
-The default value is `1` read every `60` seconds.
+The default value is `1`, which means that the .csv file will be read every second.
+You can put `0.001` to read file every millisecond or `60` to read it every minute.
 If you leave out the column, every column will be read.

 ## Reading process